 It’s Never too Early to Start

-And one last important note: “It’s so important to mention that executive functioning challenges aren’t a special education issue,” says Pathway 2 Success.
+And one last important note: “It’s so important to mention that executive function challenges aren’t a special education issue,” says Pathway 2 Success.
 “Sometimes this is misunderstood.
 All learners can struggle with skills like attention, organization, and self-control.
-This is why administrators need to work to create a school culture that is supportive of executive functioning needs.
-When all educators understand and provide supports for executive functioning needs, all kids benefit.”
+This is why administrators need to work to create a school culture that is supportive of executive function needs.
+When all educators understand and provide supports for executive function needs, all kids benefit.”

 Here are a few resources from the Teacher-Authors featured in this piece that help support the teaching of executive functioning skills: